-So, what is blockchain?
-Blockchain is an immutable database that stores data in digitally linked nodes via a network of computers, responsible for recording new transactions and agreeing to a consensus for updates.
+Blockchain is an essentially immutable database that stores copies of data on networked computers, or nodes, that are each responsible for recording new transactions and agreeing on a consensus before making updates.

-This peer-to-peer (P2P) technology manages decentralized data instead of a central computer.
-It's a type of distributed ledger technology (DLT), but not all distributed ledger technologies use blockchain.
-For example, the decentralized finance aspect of cryptocurrency and nonfungible tokens come to mind when consumers think of blockchain.
-But the technology can support cybersecurity, supply chain management, manufacturing and other business functions.
+Decentralized finance technologies, such as cryptocurrency and non-fungible tokens, often come to mind when consumers think of blockchain.
+But the technology can also support cybersecurity, supply chain management, manufacturing and other business functions.

 This quiz asks broad questions about what blockchain is and what it can do.
-Test yourself on the differences between a smart contract and a smart legal contract and find out what altering records on the blockchain does to previously recorded data.
-IT leaders should consider the pros and cons of blockchain implementation, and this blockchain quiz touches on those advantages and disadvantages.
-If you feel confident about enterprise blockchain, assess your knowledge of fundamental concepts that define blockchain and examples of enterprise use cases.
-When you complete the quiz, you can review each answer and an explanation of the topic with links to more resources.
+Test yourself on the differences between a smart contract and a smart legal contract, and find out what altering records on the blockchain does to previously recorded data.
+If you feel confident about how to use blockchain in the enterprise, use the quiz to assess your knowledge of the fundamental concepts of blockchain and the most common enterprise use cases.
+When you complete the quiz, you can review each answer and read an explanation of the topic with links to more resources.